auth0/docs/articles/user-profile/user-profile-structure.md

 * `user_id` (unique): the user's unique identifier;

 * `user_metadata`: the custom fields storing information about a user.
-These attributes should contain information about the user that does not impact what they can or cannot access (e.g. work and home addresses);
+These attributes should contain information about the user that does not impact what they can or cannot access (such as work and home addresses);

 * `username` (unique): the user's username.